How To Register An LLC In Tennessee [2023 Guide]

 Formation Locale –

-Domestic Tennessee Business – A “Domestic LLC” is one that originates and is based in Tennessee.
-Most filers select domestic.
+– Domestic Tennessee Business – A “Domestic LLC” is one that originates and is based in Tennessee.
+Most filers select Domestic LLC.

-Foreign Business – If the LLC was originally formed in another state and is wanting to do business in Tennessee, select “Foreign Business”
+– Foreign Business – If the LLC was originally formed in another state and wants to do business in Tennessee, select “Foreign Business.”

 Business Type – This is an optional section for the Series LLC designation.
 A Series LLC provides liability protection across multiple asset groups or businesses, each of which would be protected from liabilities from the other series.
-The Series LLC is not a common choice and most common with real estate investment companies.
+The Series LLC is not a common choice and is more commonly used with real estate investment companies.

 Fiscal Year Close – Select the last month of the fiscal year for the LLC.
 Most LLCs will choose December.
 Single-Member LLCs and LLCs taxed as a partnership will automatically choose December.

-Delayed Effective Date – If you want the LLC to start immediately, leave this field blank.
-If you want the LLC to start on a lated dare, enter a date less than 90 days in the future.
-The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year and the business isn’t going to have any activity until the start of the year.
-By delaying until the following year they will reduce the number of end-of-year filings.
+Delayed Effective Date – Leave this field blank if you want the LLC to start immediately.
+If you want the LLC to start on a later date, enter a date less than 90 days in the future.
+The main reason for delaying the LLC start date is when the filing is made close to the end of a calendar year, and the business isn’t going to have any activity until the start of the year.
+You can eliminate the need to file a partial-year business tax return by delaying the start date until the following year.

-Managed By – This section asks if the LLC is Director-Managed, Member-Managed or Manager-Managed.
+Management Structure – This section asks if the LLC is Director-Managed, Member-Managed, or Manager-Managed.